-Giardiasis is an infection that affects your small intestine, caused by microscopic parasites called giardia.
-Giardiasis is spread through contact with infected people and by eating contaminated food or drinking contaminated water.
-It is the most common cause of parasitic infections in the United States, according to the Wexner Medical Center at Ohio State University.
-Giardiasis also commonly occurs in developing countries that are overcrowded and lack sanitary conditions and water quality control.
+Giardiasis is an infection in your small intestine.
+It’s caused by a microscopic parasite called Giardia lamblia.
+Giardiasis spreads through contact with infected people.
+Pet dogs and cats also frequently contract giardia.
+You can also get giardiasis by eating contaminated food or drinking contaminated water.
+Giardia can be found all over the world, according to the Centers for Disease Control (CDC).
+However, it’s more common in overcrowded developing countries that lack sanitary conditions and water quality control.

-Giardia are present in the stool of people and animals, as well as in contaminated food, water, and soil.
-They are capable of surviving outside of a host for long periods of time.
-Accidentally ingesting these parasites can lead to an infection.
+Giardia are found in animal and human feces.
+They also thrive in contaminated food, water, and soil.
+They can survive outside a host for long periods of time.
+Accidentally consuming these parasites can lead to an infection.

-Drinking water that contains giardia is the most common way that people become infected.
-Contaminated water can be found in swimming pools, spas, and bodies of water, such as lakes.
+The most common way to get giardiasis is to drink water that contains giardia.
+Contaminated water can be in swimming pools, spas, and bodies of water, such as lakes.
 Sources of contamination include animal feces, diapers, and agricultural runoff.

-Contracting giardiasis from food is less common, since heat kills the parasites.
-It can be spread by food handlers with poor hygiene or when produce is rinsed in contaminated water.
+Contracting giardiasis from food is less common because heat kills the parasites.
+Handling food with poor hygiene or eating produce rinsed in contaminated water can allow the parasite to spread.

 Some people can carry giardia parasites without experiencing any symptoms.
-Otherwise, symptoms of giardiasis generally show up one or two weeks after exposure.
+Symptoms of giardiasis generally show up one or two weeks after exposure.
 Common symptoms include:

 - diarrhea or greasy stools